GDelevoye/SMSN/README.md

 # SMSN

-Version of Beaularier's SMSN, but with in-sillico control rather than whole-genome amplification, and applied to Sequel I and II data
+Adapted version of Beaularier's SMSN (See [1]), but with in-sillico control rather than whole-genome amplification, and applied to Sequel I and II data.
+The SMSN scores are not computed exactly like the ones of Beaulaurier yet - for now it still outputs PacBio's scores.

 # Status